The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Causation: There must be a direct causal link between the negligence of the medical professional and the harm suffered by the patient.
 The harm must be a foreseeable consequence of the negligent act.

 • Patients who have suffered harm due to medical negligence have the right to seek legal remedies under Indian law.
+They can file a complaint or lawsuit against the negligent medical professional or healthcare institution responsible for their injury or harm.

 • Legal remedies may include compensation for medical expenses, lost wages, pain and suffering, and punitive damages.

 • In India, medical negligence cases are often adjudicated through civil lawsuits or consumer complaints filed in consumer forums.
+Criminal Complaints or First Information Reports (FIRs) can also be filed in specific cases.

 • The Supreme Court of India has also laid down guidelines and principles regarding compensation and liability in medical negligence cases through various landmark judgments.